PhoebeYahengWu/katabi-co/README.md

 Click one of the Demo Buttons and enter into the WebVR environment

 ## Questions
-For questions about the project contact PhoebeYahengWu or directly at team@katabi.co
+For questions about the project contact directly at team@katabi.co